 But, instead of supporting LPEA’s independent decision-making power, Tri-State passed bylaw changes and board resolutions that took away the local decision-making authority of the Colorado Public Utilities Commission in favor of federal regulation by the Federal Energy Regulatory Commission (FERC).

-Tri-State has also shown a reluctance to work with other utilities seeking fair and equitable exit charges.
+Tri-State has also shown a reluctance to work with other utilities seeking to exit.
 They initially prescribed an exit charge of $137 million for Kit Carson, but ultimately agreed to $37 million.
 Likewise, they initially quoted Delta-Montrose $322 million but ultimately agreed to $62.5 million.
 These reductions only came after long, expensive, multi-year court battles.

-After one year, and multiple court proceedings, Tri-State will still not provide LPEA with an exit charge.
 As we don’t yet have an exit figure, we can’t yet evaluate what option makes the most sense for our members.
-If we do elect to leave, LPEA will pay our fair share, as others have done, to ensure our exit will not harm other co-ops.

 II.
 Right to Affordability

-It’s true that LPEA has incurred legal fees to pursue an exit charge, but we believe the investment is worth it for the estimated savings.
+LPEA’s initial, conservative calculations for pursuing other energy options estimate hundreds of millions of dollars in cost savings over the life of LPEA’s existing contract with Tri-State.
+That is why we believe the costs being incurred for legal fees to pursue an exit charge are worth the initial investment.
 We only wish that Tri-State would work with us – and other members – so legal fees were not necessary in the first place.

 III.
 Right to Local Control

-To Tri-State’s credit, they are pursing options to make their energy portfolio cleaner.
-This was largely in part to member pressure, and to independent analysis like that of the Rocky Mountain Institute, which found in a 2018 report that Tri-State could save its members 600 million by closing coal plants and boosting renewables.
-According to their report, Tri-State’s commitment to its existing coal plants contributed to rates increasing more than 5 times the national average between 2007-2016.
+Tri-State is working to clean up its energy portfolio, due largely to member pressure and to independent analysis like that of the Rocky Mountain Institute, which found in a 2018 report that Tri-State could save its members 600 million by closing coal plants and boosting renewables.
+According to that report, Tri-State’s commitment to its existing coal plants contributed to rates increasing more than 5 times the national average between 2007-2016.

 This question was posed prior to the 2020 Annual Meeting and partially answered at the meeting by then Board President Bob Lynch.
 At that time however, he was unable to give the full answer as we were advised by our attorneys not to share those figures until after the court hearing at the Colorado Public Utility Commission.
 Now that the court hearing has concluded, we can share the costs accrued on research and litigation around the Tri-State buyout per year as follows: